WarfareWorkShop/FOW-Streaming-Setup/README_EN.md

 # Flames of War Streaming Setup
 ## Description
-This project provides a complete setup for streaming Flames of War gameplay using OBS Studio, video cameras, and Mist Server.
-Here you will find guides, configurations, and scripts needed to start streaming your gameplay, using free software and inexpensive hardware.
-The project is flexible and can be adapted to any setup and quality of materials you have available.
+This project provides a complete setup for streaming Flames of War matches using OBS Studio, video cameras and Mist Server.
+Here you will find guides, configurations and scripts needed to start streaming your matches, using free software and cheap hardware.
+The project is flexible and can be adapted to any configuration and quality of materials you have available.
+In a future phase the project will be completed including the methodology and components to be able to include a full AI opponent in wargames.

 ## Initial Setup
 ### Requirements